 What is Stress?

-When working properly, stress helps you stay focused, energetic and alert.
+When working properly, stress helps you stay focused, energetic, and alert.
 It’s the body’s way of protecting you.
-In emergency situations, stress can save your life—giving you extra strength to defend yourself, for example, spurring you to slam on the brakes to avoid an accident.
+In emergency situations, it can save your life—giving you extra strength to defend yourself, for example, spurring you to slam on the brakes to avoid an accident.

 - Depression and anxiety

 - Muscle aches and pains

 - Heart palpitations and Heart disease

 - Neck pain

 The list goes on.
 If you suffer from any of the conditions listed above, it may very well be the culprit.

 There are many types and causes of stress, Emotional, Physical, and Environmental.

 Most of us have suffered from emotional stress at one point or another in our lives.
 Though we strive to be happy all the time, that’s not actually how we’re built.
 We can’t always be happy and we’re going to have down periods and moments where we struggle.